 - Explain what is Material Design and why is it so popular?

-- What is React Native Paper and how can your business benefit from using it while creating apps?
+- How can your business benefit from using React Native Paper while creating apps?

 Material Design (MD) is a design system introduced by Google.
 The main assumption is to provide a simple, consistent, and also legible graphic style ensuring the highest quality experience.